 From a young age I liked figuring out how dogs learn and how to maximize their potential as family pets.
 I've owned 8 dogs

 of various breeds and fostered several others.
 Some were easily trainable.
 Many tears were shed over a few.
-My experience
+My experiences

-continuing education to be a necessity for all professionals.
-I regularly attend conferences and seminars given by top experts
+education to be a necessity for all professionals.
+I regularly attend conferences and seminars given by top experts in the

 dog training and animal behavior fields to maintain both of my certifications.
 I keep up to date with the latest humane, science-based